EXERCISE AND SPORT SCIENCE (ESS)

 ESS 327 Cr.
 2

 Participation required to gain skills and techniques of teaching activities suitable for elementary children, which includes movement education, perceptual motor learning, and mainstreaming the exceptional child into the regular P.E. program.
 For elementary education majors only.

 ESS 335/535 Cr.
 2

 Sports for Persons with Disabilities

 This course will provide the student with a working knowledge of sport programs for persons with disabilities.
 Areas to be addressed are coaching and training of persons with disabilities (both physical and mental), classification of athletes, and the organization and conducting of sports events such as: wheelchair basketball, track, softball, and Special Olympics.
-Students in the adapted physical education concentration are given priority in enrollment.
-Prerequisite: ESS 231.
+Students in the special physical education concentration are given priority in enrollment.
+Prerequisites: ESS 205, 206 and ESS 430 or RTH 355.
 Offered Sem.
 II.

 ESS 349/549 Cr.
 2

 Aids the prospective coach to better understand the application of psychological concepts to the coaching of sports.
 Emphasis will be on the methods of improving the performance of athletes through a better understanding of the factors affecting teaching and learning in athletics.